Irish mob: Prohibition

-Post-World War II and the K&A Gang
+Post–World War II and the K&A Gang

 In the years following World War II, the K&A Gang was the dominant Irish gang in the city's underworld.
-A multi-generational organised crime group made up of predominantly Irish and Irish American gangsters, the gang originated from a youth street gang based around the intersections of Kensington and Allegheny, which grew in power as local hoods and blue-collar Irish Americans seeking extra income joined its ranks.
-In time, the group expanded and grew more organised, establishing lucrative markets in gambling, loan sharking, and burglary.
+A multi-generational organized crime group made up of predominantly Irish and Irish American gangsters, the gang originated from a youth street gang based around the intersections of Kensington and Allegheny, which grew in power as local hoods and blue-collar Irish Americans seeking extra income joined its ranks.
+In time, the group expanded and grew more organized, establishing lucrative markets in gambling, loan sharking, and burglary.

 The gang moved into the methamphetamine trade in the late 1980s and expanded into the Fishtown and Port Richmond neighborhoods.
 John Berkery, a member of the K&A burglary crew, became leader of the gang and was influential in expanding the drug trade.
 In 1987, Scarfo crime family soldier Raymond Martorano, Berkery, and dozens of others, were indicted for their involvement in a large methamphetamine ring.